 Leadership/독립연구.
-ThM students may contract with a faculty member to complete reading, writing, and other learning activities equivalent to four units
+ThM students may contract

+with a faculty member to complete reading, writing, and other learning activities equivalent to four units of academic credit.
+Taught only in Korean.
+4 units.
+KThM

 ML 775 Issues of Context.
 The focus of year 2 is on studying context and developing a contextualized approach to the cohort's program foci.
 The seminar may also address current trends, research, and relevant issues in relation to mission and the program foci.
+4 units.
+PD leadership and structures of their organizations or ministries in order to determine the most appropriate changes that will effectively address the critical issues emerging from the missiological and contextual findings of the overall research project.
 4 units.
 PD